VA vs. USDA Loans: Which Program Is Right for You?

 Occupancy Requirements

 VA Loan: Primary residence only.
-No investment properties or second homes.
+Investment properties and second homes don't qualify.

 USDA Loan: Primary residence only.
-Same restriction as VA.
+Same restriction applies.

 Processing and Closing Timeline

-VA Loan: Typically 30-45 days from offer to closing.
+VA Loan: Typically 30-45 days from offer acceptance to closing.

 USDA Loan: Typically 35-50 days from offer to closing.
 USDA appraisals sometimes take slightly longer to process.

-Winner: VA Loans (slightly) - Slightly faster average closing time.
+Winner: VA Loans (slightly) - Marginally faster average closing time.

 Refinancing Options

 VA Loan: VA Interest Rate Reduction Refinance Loan (IRRRL), also called a streamline refinance.
-Minimal documentation, 0.5% funding fee, fast process.
+Minimal documentation, 0.5% funding fee, and fast processing.

-Winner: VA Loans - IRRRL is superior to USDA's refinance options.
+Winner: VA Loans - IRRRL outperforms USDA's refinance options.

 Side-by-Side Comparison Table